-Amy Wilson is vice president at Workday and sets the strategic direction for Workday’s Human Capital Management solutions.
+Amy Wilson is vice president at Workday and is responsible for human capital management product direction and strategy.

 Why Workday Recruiting Puts Mobile First

 Working with our design-partner customers to build Workday Recruiting from scratch provides us the unique ability to develop an application that’s designed for the way people work today, with the flexibility to adapt to how they’ll work in the future.
 As I wrote in my previous blog post “Recruiting is a Team Sport,” traditional applicant tracking systems were developed for compliance, not for helping hiring managers and recruiters collaborate quickly and effectively to hire the best people they can.
 Now I’ll share a critical design philosophy guiding the development of this upcoming addition to the Workday Human Capital Management suite that sets it apart from other recruiting applications: a mobile-first approach.